Rodriguez-Gomez/CODET_Mars/README.md

 Each file contains Date and SSI (W/m^2/nm) daily values.

+plot_maven_codet10_11.png => Figure.SSI time series at 28.4 nm and
+21.1 nm from the CODETMars model (gray dotted line) and the MAVEN/EUVM time series at 28.5 nm and 21.5 nm (red line) from 19 October 2014 to 20 April 2024.

 Rodríguez-Gómez JM (2025) Solar spectral irradiance from the CODET model for studying planetary exospheres: Earth and Mars.
 Front.
 Astron.
 Space Sci.
 12:1638510.